kbratley/kbratley.github.io/_pages/about.md

   <!-- Updated Intro Text -->
 <p>
 I'm <b>Kelsee Bratley</b>, a geospatial developer with consulting experience specializing in remote sensing and statistical analysis for agricultural and ecosystem monitoring.
-I recently completed my PhD in Earth & Environment at Boston University, where I developed advanced data science methods to solve complex spatial challenges for government agencies, international organizations, and research institutions.
-My work focuses on translating technical geospatial solutions into actionable insights for decision-makers across diverse sectors.
+I recently completed my PhD in Earth & Environment at Boston University, specializing in remote sensing applications for agricultural and environmental monitoring.
+My work has supported decision-making for organizations ranging from the IMF in Mozambique to conservation managers in U.S. National Parks.
 I'm passionate about collaborative problem-solving and love bringing my expertise to new contexts.
 Feel free to explore my
 <a href="/portfolio" style="color: #bbb;">Research</a> and
 <a href="/publications" style="color: #bbb;">Publications</a>
 pages to learn more!